zkoevaari/csv-detect-missing/tests/TESTS.md

 ### sensor1.csv

 File contains readings from three different sensors, one measurement per line.
-First field is the sensor ID, second the nominal timestamp and third is actual timestamp.
+First field is the sensor ID, second the nominal timestamp (sec resolution) and third is the actual timestamp (millisec resolution).
 Readout interval is 2 minutes nominal.

 - delimiter: comma
 - index: 2 or 3
 - format: uint (timestamp)

 When considering field no.2, program should produce empty output, but there are a couple of places where fields no.3 (and rest) are completely missing.
 These should halt the program when run with index set to 3 (-i3), and whith the allow flag (-a) also set, it should give a single result considering that on all but one occasion only 2 of the 3 sensors missed.
-When run through grep to filter for only one of the IDs, it should report all ? pieces of 4-minute gaps.
+When run through grep to filter for only one of the IDs, it should report all 9 cases of 4-minute gaps.

 ### sensor2.csv